doub7e/doub7e.github.io/index.md

 What their work has also informed us (by studying the legalization of recreational marijuana) is that policy interventions have the power to mitigate these racial disparities.

-How such policy interventions can be made?
+How can such policy interventions be made?
 We notice that ***political power*** is an important factor in it.
-In this project, we aim to ...
+In this project, we aim to

 ---